ARCTraining/hpc2-software/book/course/containers.md

 but also see file shares outside the container, and access resources like network and GPU of the host machine.
 This allows us to use all the power of an HPC, but with a software environment we've brought with us from elsewhere.
-In the example we just used `run` which executes a predefined piece of software within the container, but you are not limited to only running the command set when the container was created.
+In the example we used `run` which executes a predefined piece of software within the container, but you are not limited to only running the command set when the container was created.